Iterative execution of discrete and inverse discrete Fourier transforms with applications for signal denoising via sparsification: Problem statement

 \section{Problem statement}

 We consider a class of iterative discrete Fourier transform \cite{Bracewell:2000ua} techniques described by Algorithm \eqref{alg:ft_it}.
-The structure of this algorithm is broadly motivated by iterative methods such as the alternating direction method of multipliers (ADMM) \cite{10.1561/2200000016} and expectation-maximization (EM) \cite{10.2307/2984875}.
-The family of algorithms we consider take a real-valued vector $\mathbf{x} \in \mathbb{R}^n$ as input and then repeatedly perform the following sequence of actions: \begin{itemize} \item Execute a function $h(): \mathbb{R}^n \to \mathbb{R}^n$ on $\mathbf{x}$. \item Perform a discrete Fourier transform, $dft()$, on the output of $h()$.
-The $j^{th}$ element of the complex-valued vector output by the discrete Fourier transform, $dft(\mathbf{x})_j$, is defined as:
+The structure of this algorithm is broadly motivated by iterative methods such as the alternating direction method of multipliers (ADMM) \cite{10.1561/2200000016} and expectation-maximization (EM) \cite{10.2307/2984875} and more specifically by iterative Fourier techniques such as the Gerchberg-Saxton (GS) algorithm \cite{Gerchberg72} and Fourier-based compressed sensing \cite{Stern:2015aa}.
+The family of algorithms we consider take a real-valued vector $\mathbf{x} \in \mathbb{R}^n$ as input and then repeatedly perform the following sequence of actions: \begin{itemize}[labelindent=5pt, topsep=4pt] \item Execute a function $h(): \mathbb{R}^n \to \mathbb{R}^n$ on $\mathbf{x}$. \item Perform a discrete Fourier transform, $dft()$, on the output of $h()$.
+The $j^{th}$ element of the complex-valued vector output by the discrete Fourier transform, $dft(\mathbf{x})[j]$, is defined as:

 \item Execute a function $g(): \mathbb{C}^n \to \mathbb{C}^n$ on the complex vector output by the discrete Fourier transform. \item Transform the output of $g()$ back into the real domain via the inverse discrete Fourier transform, $dft^{-1}()$.
-The $j^{th}$ element of the real-valued vector output by the inverse discrete Fourier transform, $dft^{-1}(\mathbf{c})_j$, is defined as:
+The $j^{th}$ element of the real-valued vector output by the inverse discrete Fourier transform, $dft^{-1}(\mathbf{c})[j]$, is defined as:

 \end{itemize} This iteration can expressed as:

 Convergence of the algorithm is determined by a function $c()$ that compares $\mathbf{x}_k$ to $\mathbf{x}_{k-1}$, i.e., the output of $h()$ on the current iteration to the version from the prior iteration.
 When convergence is obtained, the output from the last execution of $h()$ is returned.
 See Algorithm \eqref{alg:ft_it} for a detailed definition.
 For this general family of algorithms, a key question relates to what combinations of $h()$, $g()$, and $c()$ functions and constraints on $\mathbf{x}$ enable convergence.
 We are specifically interested in scenarios involving convergence to a value that is relevant for a specific data analysis application, e.g., a denoising or optimization problem.